 To keep the tutorial simple, take the content of the common command module from the Exchange common command.txt file.

 Some explanations for the module are given below:

 - The Address variable contains a string address for connecting to the main application web service.
-Instead of the IP address given in the file, type the address of the computer where your web service runs. /ws/ws1.1cws?wsdl is the address of the application on the web server (see the Web client chapter).
+Instead of the IP address given in the file, type the address of the computer where your web service runs. /ws/ws1.1cws?wsdl is the address of the application on the web-server (see the Web client chapter).
 Note: To find out the computer IP address, see its network connection properties.
-The mobile device and the server should be in the same network.
+The mobile device and the server should be on the same network.
 The easiest way of doing that is using a Wi-Fi router.
-Both the computer with web server and the mobile device should be connected to it.
+Both the computer with web-server and the mobile device should be connected to it.
 Correct the connection string in the module based on your web application and web server settings.